 Call Risk.
-During periods of falling interest rates, an issuer of a callable bond held by the Fund or the Underlying Fund may "call" or repay the security before its stated maturity, and the Fund or the Underlying Fund may have to reinvest the proceeds in securities with lower yields or interest rates that would not benefit from the hedging strategies used by the Fund.
-This might result in a decline in the Fund's income, or in the Fund holding bonds or exposure to bonds that is not hedged through the instruments used by the Fund to hedge inflation risk.
+During periods of falling interest rates, an issuer of a callable bond held by the Underlying Fund may "call" or repay the security before its stated maturity, and the Underlying Fund may have to reinvest the proceeds in securities with lower yields, which would result in a decline in the Fund's income, or in securities with greater risks or with other less favorable features.